Skip to content

 The accommodation in the walk through the Amazon jungle of the tourist circuit Santa María, Santa Teresa to Machu Picchu, we offer lodging services in three-star hotels.

-We recommend booking the Inca Jungle tour of 2, 3, or 4 days of excursion in advance and if there is no availability in the only two hotels in the town of Santa Teresa!
-We accommodate visitors in basic lodgings the first night, and the following days in Machupicchu Pueblo, we stay in 3-star hotels according to the itinerary of the Inca Jungle Trek, Cusco, Peru.
+We recommend booking the Inca Jungle tour 2, 3, or 4 days in advance, and if there is no availability in the only two hotels in the town of Santa Teresa.
+We accommodate visitors in basic lodgings for the first night and then in 3-star hotels in Machupicchu Pueblo for the following days, according to the itinerary of the Inca Jungle Trek in Cusco, Peru.

-We advise you to book the 2, 3, or 4-day Inca Jungle Tour in advance.
+We recommend booking the 2-day, 3-day, or 4-day Inca Jungle Tour in advance.
 There are two hotels in Santa Teresa!
-We lodge guests in 3-star hotels, and if there is no availability, accommodation in basic lodgings on the first night, according to Inca Jungle Trek, Cusco, Peru.
+We lodge our guests in 3-star hotels, and if there is no availability, we provide accommodation in basic lodgings on the first night, according to Inca Jungle Trek, Cusco, Peru.

 Do I need to bring my passport for the Inca Jungle Trek?

-All travelers on the Inca Jungle Trek must carry their Passport to check the Intiwatana section of the Hidroeléctrica station for the entrance to the Amazon Tour Circuit.
+All travelers on the Inca Jungle Trek must carry their passports to check the Intiwatana section of the Hidroeléctrica station for the entrance to the Amazon Tour Circuit.

-The Passport is also required to enter the Inca Citadel of Machu Picchu; the entrance ticket to Machu Picchu must be given together to enter Machu Picchu and get the most spectacular visit in Peru and South America.
+The Passport is also required to enter the Inca Citadel of Machu Picchu; the entrance ticket to Machu Picchu must be purchased together to gain entry and experience the most spectacular visit in Peru and South America.

-What are the various circuits of the Inca Jungle Trek?
+What are the various circuits of the Inca Jungle Trek 2025?

 We invite you to explore the following tourist circuits of the Inca Jungle Trek in the Cusco region in Peru, South America.